Current Exhibition

 Two revered masters of ink art, Kan Tai-keung and Wucius Wong will share their unique techniques for incorporating text into their paintings, and discuss how this shapes their artistic vision while enriching their visual narratives.

-Alternative Forms of Calligraphy: From Digital to Sculptural
+Alternative Forms of Calligraphy: The Digital, the Sculptural and Universal Abstraction

 Artists: Hung Keung, Ren Tianjin, Wei Ligang